PlaidCloud/website/content/en/docs/tasks/tls/manual-rotation-of-ca-certificates.md

    1. Restart API servers with the certificates (`apiserver.crt`, `apiserver-kubelet-client.crt` and `front-proxy-client.crt`) signed by new CA.
       You can use the existing private keys or new private keys.
-      If you changed the private keys then update these in the Kubernetes certificates directory as well.
+      If you changed the private keys then update these in the PlaidCloud certificates directory as well.

       Since the pod trusts both old and new CAs, there will be a momentarily disconnection after which the pod's kube client will reconnect to the new API server